CityOfBoston/patterns/README.md

 Once the repository has been cloned, you can build the components with:

-`yarn gulp build`
+`npx gulp build`

-After building the components, you can run `yarn fractal -- start --watch` to get a server running.
+After building the components, you can run `npx fractal start --watch` to get a server running.
 You should be able to visit `http://localhost:3000` in your browser and view the pattern library.

 ## Development